Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Look carefully at the handles:

-Here's a basic option to maximize fuel efficiency and prepare boiling water for a meal & maybe a hot beverage in one stove cycle for two backpackers:
+Here's a basic option for backpacking kitchen essentials to maximize fuel efficiency and prepare boiling water for a meal & maybe a hot beverage in one stove cycle for two backpackers:

 Same pot as above, just add bowls & eating utensils (see below) to minimize spit swapping.